percona/pmm-doc/source/qan-intro.rst

 - User Name
 - Client Host

 At the top of the second column is the *dimension* menu.
-Use this to chose the object type.
+Use this to choose the object type.

 .. image:: /_images/PMM_Query_Analytics_Dimension_Selector.jpg

 **Columns**

 - The first column is the object's identifier.
-For *Query*, it is the query's fingerprint.
+For *Query*, it is the query's :term:`fingerprint`.

 - The second column is the *Main metric*, containing a reduced graphical representation of the metric over time, called a *sparkline*, and a horizontal meter, filled to reflect a percentage of the total value.